 The DCV Drumline is a consistent winner of best percussion awards at marching band contests, and is the only high school drumline from Iowa that has ever performed at the Percussive Arts Society International Convention (PASIC) Marching Percussion Festival (2007, 2009, 2012).

-The colorguard is the nonmusical section of the Vanguard at times performs separately from the Vanguard.
+The Colorguard is the nonmusical section of the Vanguard that at times performs separately from the Vanguard.
 The Colorguard provides additional visual aspects to the performance by interpreting the music that the Vanguard is playing via the synchronized spinning of flags, sabers, shields, or other pieces of equipment, or through dance.
-The colorguard uses different colors of flags to enhance the visual effect of the Vanguard as a whole.
+The Colorguard uses different colors of flags to enhance the visual effect of the Vanguard as a whole.

-The colorguard performs as part of the Vanguard at half time of home football games as well as at marching band competitions throughout Iowa and Missouri from August through October.
-During the winter the colorguard sometimes forms “Dunamis” and prepares short routines for basketball halftimes shows.
+The Colorguard performs as part of the Vanguard at half time of home football games as well as at marching band competitions throughout Iowa and Minnesota from August through October.
+During the winter, the Colorguard sometimes forms “Dunamis” and prepares short routines for basketball halftimes shows.
 Both men and women are encouraged to participate.
 Tryouts are held in April.

 The Dowling Jazz Bands are groups that typically perform for various DCHS events and around the metro area, and also compete in several contests throughout the fall and winter.
 The jazz program at Dowling Catholic consists of 2 bands – Jazz Ensemble and the Stage Band.

 Jazz Ensemble is the top competitive jazz group who is made up of the most experienced players and available by audition only.
 Rehearsals begin in August on Tuesday evenings (4:30 – 6:00pm) Beginning in October 22nd Monday and Friday at 7:00 -8:00am rehearsals are added to the schedule.